Blog Updates

 Food – Please bring your own lunch, or grab something in Blackheath on the morning of your course.
 We recommend the awesome sandwiches at the Altitude Deli.
 We also recommend bringing some snacks to provide bursts of energy during the day

 Absolutely.
-We encourage you to bring your own climbing gear.
+We encourage you to bring your own gear.
+We will assess its condition before using and supply gear for you to use if needed

 One day Introduction to Outdoor Climbing sessions and private guided days include a delicious lunch from the Altitude Cafe in Blackheath unluess otherwise specified.